dgurudot/gr/help/en_US/HELP-ORDERS.md

 **Completed:** Orders that were executed.
 Includes partially completed orders for multi-leg orders.

 **Canceled:** Orders that were canceled or rejected or error.
+Hover over date provides reason (if any).

+**Note**:

-**Note**: A left swipe on a specific active order allows you to cancel a specific order A right swipe on specific active order allows you to create a similar order or modify order.
+- A left swipe on a specific active order allows you to cancel a specific order
+- A right swipe on specific active order allows you to create a similar order or modify order.
+- Hover over Buy/Sell provides order Id.
+- Hover over Quantity provides the order state details.